Skip to Main Content

 Effective Date

-The updated policy will take effect for final peer-reviewed manuscripts from NIH-funded research accepted for publication on or after July 1, 2025.
-Until then, NIH's current (2008) Public Access Policy remains in effect.
+The updated policy went into effect for Author Accepted Manuscripts resulting from NIH-funded research accepted for publication in a journal on or after July 1, 2025.

 What’s New?

 Under the 2008 NIH Public Access Policy, researchers were allowed to delay public access to their peer-reviewed manuscripts for up to 12 months after publication.
-The 2024 NIH Public Access Policy eliminates this embargo period, requiring that all NIH-funded research articles be made immediately available to the public via PubMed Central upon acceptance
+The 2024 NIH Public Access Policy eliminates this embargo period, requiring that all NIH-funded research articles be deposited into PubMed Central upon acceptance for publication and be made immediately available to the public via PubMed Central on the official date of publication.

 What Are the Major Requirements?